rebelsky/sams-assorted-musings-reflections/computing-policies-2019-09-16.md

 ---

 _**Returning from the detour**_

+_In case you have forgotten, I was enumerating some aspects of the new computing policies that bother me.
+Here are a few more_

 4\.
 I am bothered about *the timing of the announcement*, particularly with regard to the budget cycle.
 The policies, which take effect